When should I expect to receive my scores?

-All scoring routines, whether automated or not, are verified at various stages of the scoring process.
-Any score that is close to passing will be regraded.
-If you still do not think your score is correct, you may file for a Score Review.
+If you do not think your score is correct, you may file for a Score Review.

 As long as you TAKE your final exam section BEFORE your first exam credit expires and when you receive your score it is passing, then you would not lose that first exam credit.
 All expiration times are set on Central Standard Time and are not calculated by your exam appointment time.
-If your first credit expires on January 31st, the latest you would want to take your final section would be January 30th.
+If your first credit expires on January 31st, it is recommended that you take your final section on January 30th.

 Score Review (AUD, BEC, FAR, REG) FEE: $240.00

 Because all scores undergo several quality control checks before they are reported, a score review seldom results in a score change.

 Note: Your entire examinations are not accessible, and the correct answers to their incorrect questions are not provided.
 The original incorrect responses are also not provided during this process.